keks24/raspberry-pi-luks/README.md

 $ lsinitramfs "/boot/initramfs.cpio.gz" | less
 ```

-This is useful, if one wants to check a recent-built `initramfs` in a quick way.
+This is useful, if one wants to check a `recent-built initramfs` in a quick way.

 ## Unarchiving the initramfs
-The `initramfs` can be unarchived on the system in order to analyse its content.
+The `initramfs` can be unarchived on the system, in order to analyse its content.

 ### Easy method
 The following command `unarchives` the `initramfs` directly to the `current working directory`: